richpeck/exception_handler/README.md

   --
 </p>

-Our system works by overriding the [`exceptions_app`](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) hook in the core of Rails.
+Works by overriding the [`exceptions_app`](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) hook in the core of Rails.

 This is called by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/fc5dd0b85189811062c85520fd70de8389b55aeb/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware, and basically provides the HTML for erroneous requests.